 The Ruby Subsidiary had U.S. \$475 million principal amount (100 percent gross) of unsecured notes that matured on April 1, 2022 (the "2022 Notes").
-On March 31, 2022, the Ruby Subsidiary filed a voluntary petition for relief under Chapter 11 of the United States Bankruptcy Coue in the United States Bankruptcy Court for the District of Delaware (the "Ruby Subsidiary Bankruptcy") as it lacked sufficient liquidity to satisfy its obligations under the 2022 Notes on the maturity date.
-On November 18, 2022, Pembina and certain of its subsidiaries entered into the Ruby Settlement Agreement with the Ruby Subsidiary which provided for the release of Pembina from any causes of action arising in connection with, among other things, the prepetition distributions and the Ruby Subsidiary Bankruptcy in exchange for a U.S. \$102 million payment by Pembina to the Ruby Subsidiary's Chapter 11 plan of reorganization (the "Ruby Subsidiary Plan") and the Ruby Settlement Agreement.
-The Ruby Subsidiary Plan provided for the sale of the Ruby Subsidiary's reorganized equity to a third-party, which sale was completed on January 13, 2023, and the distribution of the sales proceeds and cash on hand of the Ruby Subsidiary to the creditors of the Ruby Subsidiary in cluding approximately U.S. \$14 million to an affiliate of Pembina in respect of the subordinated notes issued by the Ruby Subsidiary to that Pembina affiliate.
-Following the completion of the sale of the Ruby Subsidiary's reorganized equity.
-Pembina in respect of the Ruby Subsidiary's reorganized equity, Pembina in respect of the Ruby Subsidiary's reorganized equity.
-Pembina in respect of the Ruby Subsidiary's reorganized equity, Pembina ceased to have any ownership interest in the Ruby Pipeline.
+On March 31, 2022, the Ruby Subsidiary filed a voluntary petition for relief under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the District of Delaware (the "Ruby Subsidiary Bankruptcy") as it lacked sufficient liquidity to satisfy its obligations under the 2022 Notes on the maturity date.
+On November 18, 2022, Pembina and certain of its subsidiaries entered into the Ruby Settlement Agreement with the Ruby Subsidiary which provided for the release of Pembina from any causes of action arising in connection with, among other things, the prepetition distributions and the Ruby Subsidiary Bankruptcy in exchange for a U.S. \$102 million payment by Pembina to the Ruby Subsidiary.
+In January 2023, the United States Bankruptcy Court for the District of Delaware approved the Ruby Subsidiary's Chapter 11 plan of reorganization (the "Ruby Subsidiary Plan") and the Ruby Settlement Agreement.
+The Ruby Subsidiary Plan provided for the sale of the Ruby Subsidiary's reorganized equity to a third-party, which sale was completed on January 13, 2023, and the distribution of the sales proceeds and cash on hand of the Ruby Subsidiary to the creditors of the Ruby Subsidiary, including approximately U.S. \$14 million to an affiliate of Pembina in respect of the subordinated notes issued by the Ruby Subsidiary to that Pembina affiliate.
+Following the completion of the sale of the Ruby Subsidiary's reorganized equity, Pembina ceased to have any ownership interest in the Ruby Pipeline.